arendst/Tasmota/README.md

 * [ESPAsyncUDP Library](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/ESPAsyncUDP-master).
 Required by the ESP-KNX-IP Library.
 A copy of this modified library is also available [here](https://github.com/ascillato/ESPAsyncUDP).
 The original is [here](https://github.com/me-no-dev/ESPAsyncUDP).

-It is recommended to compile with version 2.4.2 of the esp8266 board libraries (command sleep need to be 0 for better KNX performance).
+**Esp8266 board libraries:**
+* v2.4.2 (Recommended) - Command sleep don't work in this version.
+Set to 0 for better KNX performance
-With v2.4.0 and v2.4.1 there are some wifi issues.
+* v2.4.1 have some wifi issues.
 Do not use.
-If you are going to compile with old v2.3.0 you need to comment lines 10 and 58 of the _esp-knx-ip.h_ file.
+* v2.4.0 have some wifi issues.
+Do not use.
+* v2.3.0 works fine but is slower than v2.4.2 - Command sleep works but need to be 0 for better KNX performance

 ## Implemented Features ##